lynn9101/cmpt431-mst-project/README.md

+# Minimum Spanning Tree Implementation
-# General Instructions to Run Program
+## General Instructions to Run Program
 1. Sample input graph with 10 vertices is under ```./graph_inputs/random_10.txt```

 -> If you want to generate your own input graph, run: